Civil Engineering Degrees, Jobs and Scholarships

 Jobs with a Master’s Degree in Civil Engineering:

-- Architectural and Engineering Managers, who are responsible for developing the overall concept of a new product or work to solve the technical problems that prevent the completion of a project and who also propose budgets for programs and projects and determine staff training, and equipment needs, have an average salary of $117,378, according to Glassdoor, as of April 2019.
+Responsible for developing the overall concept of a new product or work to solve the technical problems that prevent the completion of a project and who also propose budgets for programs and projects and determine staff training, and equipment needs, have an average salary of $128,373, according to Glassdoor, as of March 2022.

-- Structural Engineers, who create designs and plans for various infrastructure projects such as bridges, pipelines, who write construction documents that include specifications, drawings, and instructions, and who also stay up to date with current policies and ensure projects meet environmental safety and legal guidelines, have an average salary of $71,198 according to Glassdoor, as of July 2020.
+Create designs and plans for various infrastructure projects such as bridges, pipelines, who write construction documents that include specifications, drawings, and instructions, and who also stay up-to-date with current policies and ensure projects meet environmental safety and legal guidelines.

-- Water Resource Engineers, who develop water infrastructure plans for the sewer system, flood defense programs, pumping stations, who ensure sewerage and water infrastructure are maintained correctly, and who evaluate potential problems, have an average salary of $65,028, according to Glassdoor as of July 2020.
+Develop water infrastructure plans for the sewer system, flood defense programs, pumping stations, who ensure sewerage and water infrastructure are maintained correctly, and who evaluate potential problems, have an average salary of $74,547, according to Glassdoor as of April 2022.

 Doctorate Degrees in Civil Engineering